Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Computational Differential Privacy}

 Computational differential privacy replaces the unrestricted adversary used in differential privacy with a computationally bounded adversary.
 By using a weaker adversary model, computationally differentially private mechanisms can give more accurate query responses.
 Informally, computational differential privacy requires that the outputs produced by the privacy mechanism ``look'' differentially private to every adversary.
-Depending on how ``look'' is formalized, the definitions of computational differential privacy can be different~\citep{mironov_computational_2009}.
-For example, a definition based on indistinguishability replaces the unrestricted adversary with a computationally bounded adversary $A_\kappa$.

-A definition based on simulation requires that the outputs from randomized functions $R_\kappa$ are computationally indistinguishable from the outputs from $\epsilon$-differentially private mechanisms $\mathcal{K}_\kappa$.
+Depending on how ``look'' is formalized, the definitions of computational differential privacy can be different~\cite{mironov_computational_2009}.
+For example, a definition based on indistinguishability replaces the unrestricted adversary with a computationally bounded adversary, and a definition based on simulation requires that the outputs from randomized functions are computationally indistinguishable from the outputs from $\epsilon$-differentially private mechanisms $\mathcal{K}$.